AriFordsham/GHCWiki/nested-cpr.md

 - Should `runSTRep` be inlined (see [ticket:1600\#comment:34](https://gitlab.haskell.org//ghc/ghc/issues/1600))?
 - Can we use `Terminates` CPR information to eagerly evaluate thunks?
 Yes, and there is a small gain there: [\#8655](https://gitlab.haskell.org//ghc/ghc/issues/8655)

+  - But why no allocation change?
+Understand this better!
+  - Can we statically and/or dynamically count the number of thunks, and the number of CBV’ed thunks?
 - Why is `cacheprof` not deterministic? (→ [\#8611](https://gitlab.haskell.org//ghc/ghc/issues/8611))
 - What became of Simon’s better-ho-cardinality branch?
 See [better-ho-cardinality](nested-cpr/better-ho-cardinality).
+- Try vtunes to get better numbers.